hmahmood2351/Home_Labs/Cloud/README.md

 Diagrams (plus any additional configuration) of architecture related to infrastructure (includes networking)

-- On-premises to Azure cloud
+- On-premises to Azure Cloud
 - Hub-Spoke in Azure
 - Hub-Spoke with Azure Virtual WAN
 - Virtual Networks in Azure